 It’s important for new hires to feel at home and engaged with their work from the start.
 Set up a buddy program to help new employees learn their way around the office environment more quickly and easily by pairing them up with someone who's been there longer than they have.

-A survey by Harvard Business Review found that after the first 90 days on the job, new hires with buddies were 36% more satisfied with their onboarding process than those without buddies.
+A Harvard Business Review survey found that after the first 90 days on the job, new hires with buddies were 36% more satisfied with their onboarding process than those without buddies.

-This allows both parties to learn about each other and their experiences at work and helps employees get acclimated to their new environment more quickly.
+This allows both parties to learn about each other and their work experiences, helping employees become more quickly acclimated to their new environment.

 25. Provide Comfortable Access to Air Conditioning

-Studies show that a pleasant physical work environment is one of the key drivers or components to boost employee engagement.
-Make sure everyone is comfortable by providing access to air conditioning in the office.
-This is particularly important if temperatures get above 90 degrees Fahrenheit for an extended period.
+Studies show that a pleasant physical work environment is one of the key drivers or components of boosting employee engagement.
+Provide access to air conditioning in the office to ensure everyone's comfort.
+This is particularly important if temperatures rise above 90 degrees Fahrenheit for an extended period.

 Events to Boost Employee Engagement